 Explore more Business Complexity deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Business Complexity.
-These resources below were developed by management consulting firms and Business Complexity subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Business Complexity templates below that were developed by management consulting firms and Business Complexity subject matter experts.

 As operations become more streamlined, the organizational structure must adapt to support the new processes.
 This involves creating roles with clear responsibilities that align with the reengineered processes.
 Typically, this leads to flatter organizational structures with fewer layers of management, which can enhance decision-making speed and agility.